-- (AWWA) Partnership for Safe Water (PSW) Program for twelve consecutive years. - The Miramar WTP has received the Director's Award for eight years and the President's Award for seven consecutive years. - Our award-winning Alvarado Treatment Plant participates in the PSW program, meeting all turbidity standards.
+- The Otay WTP has been awarded the Director's Award from the American Water Works Association (AWWA) Partnership for Safe Water (PSW) Program for thirteen consecutive years. - The Miramar WTP has received the Director's Award for nine years and the President's Award for eight consecutive years. - Our award-winning Alvarado Treatment Plant participates in the PSW program, meeting all turbidity standards.